k2s/xtbackup/_posts/2014-01-28-mysql-to-file.markdown

 storage.mysql.dbname.testdb.rotate.months = 0

-;;; databases will be backuped under this folder storage.mysql.basedir = "~/Backups"
+;;; databases will be backed up under this folder change as required

+storage.mysql.basedir = "~/Backups"

 ;;; we don't want to move the files to other backup storage, so we use dummy driver storage.dummy =

-;;; there is not dummy class for compare services, so we use sqlite verions compare.sqlite.file="~/Backups/xtbackupCompare.db"
+;;; new need to set compare service, we use sqlite version(only one implemented at the time of writing this) compare.sqlite.file="~/Backups/xtbackupCompare.db"

 ;;; let us put everything together